 When you look at the five-year survival rates broken down by stage, you get a clearer picture of why stage matters.
 These figures are based on people diagnosed from 1988 to 2001:

 Survival rates by stage are based on stage at diagnosis.
 Another important factor for outlook is the tumor grade.
 The grade represents how quickly the cancer is likely to grow and spread.
-Low-grade bladder cancer is less likely than high-grade bladder cancer to spread into the muscle wall of the bladder and beyond.
+Low-grade bladder cancer is

 The median age of diagnosis is 69 for men and 71 for women.
 Less than 1 percent of diagnoses are made in people under age 40.
 Young adults and children can develop bladder cancer, even though it’s less commonly seen in people in these age groups.
 Although the risk of disease progression is the same, younger people tend to be diagnosed in the earlier stages, when the prognosis is better.

 Bladder cancer has a tendency to recur, so when treatment ends, you’re still considered at high risk.